urbainzotcha/git_tutorial/README.md

 ## Getting Started

-## Create and Navigate to a Directory
+## Create and Navigate to a Directory on your local computer

 ```bash
 $ mkdir Git_Tutorial